The Show Must Go On (Leo Sayer song): Three Dog Night version

 Three Dog Night's cover of "The Show Must Go On" became their last Top 10 hit in the U.S., where it reached number four on the Billboard Hot 100 and number one on the Cash Box Top 100, as well as in Canada, where it reached number two.
-It also reached #11 in the Netherlands and #12 in Germany.
+It also reached number 11 in the Netherlands and number 12 in Germany.

 Record World said that "3DN's treatment of this Leo Sayer English smash is a superb example of their interpretive power."

 Several AM radio edits have shortened the instrumental introduction, due to time constraints and limitations.